 On completion of the sale, the next steps are ownership transfer and de-registering the boat.
 Depending on your circumstances you may also require transfer of commercial registration and marine insurance advice.

-At Vaaron-Morel Solicitors our Lawyers have specialised maritime skills and knowledge to understand your specific needs and the sales process.
-By using Vaarzon-Morel Solicitors and Lawyers your sale will be treated with respect no matter how small or large your boat.
+At Vaaron-Morel Lawyers our Lawyers have specialised maritime skills and knowledge to understand your specific needs and the sales process.
+By using Vaarzon-Morel Lawyers your sale will be treated with respect no matter how small or large your boat.
 The Lawyers who assist you have a complete understanding of the maritime world and it’s this experience that enables you to minimise costs and sell with confidence.